 - Hold, then push yourself back up to your original position.

 Knee push-ups are a great way to ease into this exercise.
 If you’re a beginner or can’t quite perform a push-up without dipping your back, try these.
 They’ll reinforce your form and help build the strength needed for a regular push-up!

-1. Get into a kneeling position, placing your hands below your shoulders and knees behind your hips.
+- Get into a kneeling position, placing your hands below your shoulders, and knees behind your hips.
 Your back should be tilted at about a 45-degree angle.

 Over time, you can modify push-ups to make them more challenging.
 Perform them at an incline or decline, or change your hand positioning for wide push-ups or diamond push-ups.
 You can even add claps to your push-ups, making the movement more difficult by bringing core and shoulder stability into the exercise.
-There are many other ways to modify push-ups, keeping them interesting so you don’t get bored.
+There are many other ways to modify push-ups, which makes them interesting and keeps boredom at bay.
 When you feel ready to integrate dumbbells or other equipment into your chest workouts, bodyweight push-ups can still be useful as a warm-up movement or as a part of your main workout routine!

 iFIT chest workouts

 Ready to start working on your chest with a personal trainer?
 With iFIT, you get all of the benefits of a traditional gym right at home.
-With our easy-to-use fitness app, you can log a calorie-burning chest workout with bodyweight movements or with weights and bands.
+With our easy-to-use fitness app, you can log a challenging chest workout with bodyweight movements or with weights and bands.
 In your home gym with iFIT, there are so many possibilities!
 Sign up for an iFIT account today to get full access to our massive workout Library.
-Here, you’ll find all kinds of chest workouts that will bring the challenge you’re looking for!
-In any workout you choose, your on-demand personal trainer will guide you through muscle-building exercises that will make you feel the burn.
+Here, you’ll find all kinds of chest workouts that will provide the challenge you’re looking for.
+In any workout you choose, your on-demand personal trainer will guide you through muscle-building exercises that will help you become a stronger version of yourself!